Cesarean Section Day - January 14

 Cesarean Section Day

-Cesarean Section Day is an American holiday dedicated to the surgical method of childbirth known as a “Caesarean section.”
-Celebrated on January 14th, this procedure is used in difficult childbirth and often saves the lives of both the child and the mother.
-The operation involves an incision in the peritoneum and uterus, followed by the removal of the child.
+Cesarean Section Day is an American holiday dedicated to the surgical method of childbirth known as the Cesarean section.
+Celebrated on January 14, this day recognizes a procedure often used in difficult births that has saved countless lives of both mothers and babies.
+The surgery involves making an incision in the abdomen and uterus to deliver the child safely.

 History

-• Mortality in “Caesarean section” is less than 0.1% of all cases.
+• Today, the mortality rate for Cesarean sections is less than 0.1% of all cases.

 Cesarean Section Day is observed on January 14 each year.